Depo Provera Lawsuit Settlements

 Why Pfizer May Face Significant Liability in Depo-Provera Lawsuits

-The link between progesterone and meningiomas has been recognized or should have been recognized for decades—especially by pharmaceutical companies like Pfizer, who is responsible for conducting FDA-mandated post-market surveillance to monitor their products for potential safety concerns.
+The link between progesterone and meningiomas has been recognized or should have been recognized for decades—especially by pharmaceutical companies like Pfizer, which is responsible for conducting FDA-mandated post-market surveillance to monitor their products for potential safety concerns.

 This failure to warn could expose Pfizer to significant financial liability in product liability lawsuits.
 Plaintiffs will argue in Depo Provera meningioma lawsuits that if they had been informed about the tumor risk, they could have made a more informed decision about using the contraceptive.
 It is a pretty easy argument to make.
 So by never acting to update the label, it may be very easy to paint Pfizer as prioritizing profit over safety.
 If this argument lands with a jury, it will influence both jury perceptions and potential settlement amounts in the Depo shot litigation.